appliedinnovationcorp/nexus/docs/PIPELINE_VERIFICATION.md

 # 🚀 CI/CD Pipeline Verification

-This document verifies that our Turbonexus CI/CD pipeline is working correctly.
+This document verifies that our Nexus CI/CD pipeline is working correctly.

 ## ✅ Pipeline Components Being Tested